jamesshore/quixote/README.md

 [![Build Status (Travis-CI)](https://secure.travis-ci.org/jamesshore/quixote.png?branch=master )](http://travis-ci.org/jamesshore/quixote)

-This repository will contain the code for Quixote, a library for unit testing CSS.
+Quixote is a library for unit testing CSS.
+You use it with a unit testing framework such as [Mocha](http://visionmedia.github.io/mocha/) or [Jasmine](http://jasmine.github.io/).
+It works particularly well when combined with a cross-browser test runner such as [Karma](http://karma-runner.github.io/0.12/index.html) or [Test'em](https://github.com/airportyh/testem).

 ## Usage